THERMOSET RUBBER MOLDING

 - Durability.
 Objects produced using thermoset molding are permanently solidified and cannot be broken down.

 - Strength.
 During the manufacturing process, thermoset-molded items will be subjected to heat and pressure.
 The finished goods maintain the strength needed to withstand these conditions.

 - Precision.
-Forms used in thermoset rubber molding must be meticulously built, giving you a fine level of control over their structure.
+Forms used in thermoset molding must be meticulously built, giving you a fine level of control over their structure.

 - Rubber boots

 - Automotive components

 If you’re in need of a custom-made part for your project, this thermoset molding technique could be the right choice for you.
 Contact us and we can start discussing how to put your idea into action.